charm-and-friends/.github/profile/README.md

 ## Our projects

 - [additional-bubbles][additional-bubbles], a collection of bubbles for the [bubbletea][bubbletea] library.
-- [awesome-charm][awesome-charm], the best of what the CLI has to offer.
+- [charm-in-the-wild][charm-in-the-wild], the best of what the CLI has to offer.

 ## How can I get involved?